 * Click here for rating key

-Andina Restaurant Review: Peruvian cuisine --- a sophisticated blend of Native American, Spanish, and even Asian cuisines --- is enjoying a deserved burst of popularity.
-In Portland, this trend was undoubtedly launched by stylish Andina.
-The menu features “Entradas," Andean small plates ideal for sharing.
+Andina Restaurant Review: A complex blend of Indian, Spanish and even Asian cuisines, Peruvian food is hard to define.
+A large and slickly attractive restaurant, Andina introduces the intriguing dishes via a menu featuring “Entradas," Andean small plates ideal for sharing.
 Don’t miss the vibrantly-red piquillo peppers stuffed with a mix of quinoa, cheese and ham; the grilled octopus salad; or any of the imaginative, fresh ceviche choices.
-Entrées include such “nuevo Peruvian” items as seared yellowfin tuna with orange zest, lima beans, orange wedges, endive, salsa criolla, and a gooseberry-aji amarillo sauce.
-The kitchen produces equally delectable desserts such as a creamy goat cheese and lemon cake, and quinoa-studded cannolis filled with passion fruit mousse.
-There is also an enticing selection of homemade ice creams and sorbets.
-With its emphasis on quinoa, corn and potatoes, the menu offers many gluten-free options, even a dessert of quinoa chocolate cake.
-The adjoining Bar Mestizo boasts a popular happy hour and serves Latin American-inspired cocktails such as a sweet-tart pisco sour.
+Entrées include “nuevo Peruvian” seared yellowfin tuna with orange zest, lima beans, orange wedges, endive, salsa criolla, and a gooseberry-aji amarillo sauce.
+The kitchen produces equally delectable desserts such as a creamy goat cheese and lemon cake; quinoa-studded cannolis filled with passion fruit mousse; and homemade ice creams and sorbets.
+With its emphasis on quinoa, corn and potatoes, the menu offers many gluten-free options.
+The adjoining Bar Mestizo boasts a popular happy hour and serves Latin American-inspired cocktails like a sweet-tart pisco sour and Cuban daiquiris.
 A notable selection of wines is available.
 Live Latin music plays nightly.